-For its theater grants, this all relates to the federation’s TourWest program, which subsidizes presenting groups to showcase out of state theater troupes (as well as those in the music, dance, and literary realms).
-It’s a subsidy because the program pays for up to 50 percent of the theater artists' fees, up to $2,500.
+The TourWest program subsidizes presenting groups to showcase out of state performers and programs (including music, visual arts, and theater).
+It is a subsidy because the program pays for up to 50 percent of the artists' fees, up to $2,500.

-Strong applicants will have a solid history of successfully bringing performers to its venue, and will have a well-articulated plan, including a collaboration with other presenting organizations in the region—meaning that the time and costs for those traveling thespians will amount to maximum performance and exposure.
+Strong applicants will have a solid history of successfully bringing performers to its venue, and will have a well-articulated plan, including collaborations with other presenting organizations in the region—meaning that the time and costs for those traveling dance programs will amount to maximum performance and exposure.

-In addition to a minimum of one public performance, the TourWest program also requires that the theater group being presented engage in an outreach activity.
-Examples of these include lectures, demonstrations, master classes, or in-school educational activities that engage students with the theater artists.
+In addition to a minimum of one public performance, the TourWest program also requires that theater programs being presented engage in an outreach activity.
+Examples of these include lectures, demonstrations, master classes, or in-school educational activities that engage students with the performers.

-TourWest applications are an online process, and due at the beginning of April each year for tours starting the following September.
+TourWest applications are an online process, and due at the beginning of April each year for performances starting the following September.